Home

 The average income is $42,443, lower than the average in Montreal.
 In total, 28.8% of the people in households earn less than the yearly minimum income.

-To get more information, make a municipal service request or file a complaint, you may visit Réseau Accès Montréal online.
-You may also contact them by phone (simply dial 311), by mail or by visiting one of their service counters.
+To get more information, make a municipal service request or file a complaint, please visit Réseau Accès Montréal online.
+You can also contact them by phone (simply dial 311), by mail or by visiting one of their service counters.

-During election time or during any other time, you may wish to visit Élections Montréal or Le directeur général des élections du Québec or Elections Canada: Chief Electoral Officer of Canada for information on our municipal, provincial or federal electoral systems.
+During election time or during any other time, you may wish to visit Élections Montréal or Élections Québec or Elections Canada for information on our municipal, provincial or federal electoral systems.